-More than 11,000 evacuated in northern Indonesia as Ruang volcano erupts
+More than 11,000 evacuated in northern Indonesia as volcano erupts

 Muhammad Wafid, the head of Indonesia’s geological agency, earlier said Ruang’s initial eruption sent an ash column two kilometres (1.2 miles) into the sky, with the second eruption pushing it to 2.5 kilometres (1.6 miles).

+Aviation authorities announced the closure of Sam Ratulangi International Airport in Manado until at least Thursday evening “due to the spread of volcanic ash which could endanger flight safety”.
+The airport has connections to countries including China, Singapore and South Korea.

+There was also significant disruption to flights to and from Kota Kinabalu International Airport in neighbouring Malaysia.
+Kota Kinabalu is on the northern tip of Malaysian Borneo, just over 1,100 kilometres (688 miles) to the northwest of Ruang.

-The volcanology agency said volcanic activity had increased at Ruang after two earthquakes in recent weeks.
+The volcanology agency said activity had increased at Ruang after two earthquakes in recent weeks.

 Indonesia, which sits along the ‘Ring of Fire’, a horseshoe-shaped series of tectonic fault lines around the Pacific Ocean, has 120 active volcanoes.